The pandemic is generating tons of discarded PPE. This entrepreneur is turning them into bricks.

 India, home to more than 1.3 billion people, has mandated the use of masks in public and has manufactured tens of millions of protective suits since the start of the pandemic.
 Nearly 20,000 tons of coronavirus-related biomedical waste were generated between June and September, according to figures from India’s environmental watchdog.

 A recent report from the United Nations Environmental Program estimated that developing countries are generating about five pounds of covid-related health-care waste per hospital bed each day.
-In Wuhan, the original epicenter of the pandemic, the daily plastic medical waste increased sixfold at the height of the outbreak.
+In Wuhan, the original epicenter of the pandemic, the daily medical waste increased sixfold at the height of the outbreak.

 In the United Kingdom, health authorities distributed more than 2.3 billion PPE items for use by health and social services in England from February to July of this year — almost as many as in all of 2019.